BYRIO/krita-webdoc-zh/contributors_manual/krita_manual_conventions.rst

 Only use them when you think the subject is too minor to have a proper heading.

 Topic
-    When the text is seperated from the flow, so it goes into a different subject than the text itself is naturally going to.
+    When the text is separated from the flow, so it goes into a different subject than the text itself is naturally going to.
 Rubric
-    When the text isn't seperated from the flow, but it does not need a header either.
+    When the text isn't separated from the flow, but it does not need a header either.
 Admonishments
     Only when they fit semantically.
 This is especially necessary for the danger and warning admonishments, as seeing them too often can make users blind to them.